UniversalDependencies/docs/_fr-dep/parataxis-conj.md

 udver: '2'
 ---

-The `parataxis:conj` relation is used to link two juxtaposed illocutary units.
+ For FrenchSpoken, the `parataxis:conj` relation is used to link two juxtaposed illocutary units.

 ~~~ sdparse
 Marie est restée chez elle : elle était malade toute la soirée. \n Marie stayed at home: she was thick all night.